bronnel/moviemogul/README.md

 Movie Mogul is an Android project which displays movies fetched from the [OMDB API](http://www.omdbapi.com/).

-Each module implements the same app, using a different technology from [Android Jetpack](https://developer.android.com/jetpack/).
+Each product flavor implements the same app, using a different technology from [Android Jetpack](https://developer.android.com/jetpack/).

 ## Modules
 - Databinding/ViewModel